jdiehl/brackets-code-aging/README.md

 ## Known Bugs

 This extension is in early beta stage.
-Inserting or deleting lines will as well as not saving your document will break things.
+Inserting and deleting lines and saving the document will probably break things.

 ## License